 The best analogy I have is pair programming, but with a partner who:

-• Never gets tired
+- Never gets tired

-• Has instant recall of Python standard library functions
+- Has instant recall of Python standard library functions

-• Can generate regex patterns on demand
+- Can generate regex patterns on demand

-• Writes comprehensive docstrings
+- Writes comprehensive docstrings

-• Follows PEP 8 style guidelines automatically
+- Follows PEP 8 style guidelines automatically

-• Can refactor code while maintaining functionality
+- Can refactor code while maintaining functionality

 When I needed to add CloudFront invalidation after S3 uploads, I just described the workflow.
-Claude Code generated boto3 client setup, error handling, logging, and the full integration—all following the existing code patterns.
+Claude Code generated boto3 client setup, error handling, logging, and the full integration, all following the existing code patterns.

 What I Contributed

-This wasn't autopilot development.
-My role was critical:
+My role remained critical:

-• Domain expertise: What features a static site generator needs
+- Domain expertise: What features a static site generator needs

-• Architecture decisions: When to use caching, how to structure pages
+- Architecture decisions: When to use caching, how to structure pages

-• Testing: Trying edge cases, finding bugs, verifying behavior
+- Testing: Trying edge cases, finding bugs, verifying behavior

-• Direction: Knowing when to iterate vs. when to move on
+- Direction: Knowing when to iterate vs. when to move on

-• Integration: Ensuring components worked together coherently
+- Integration: Ensuring components worked together coherently

 I wrote requirements.
 Claude Code wrote implementations.
 I tested.
 We refined.
 It was collaborative in a way I'd never experienced before.